Out of the different methods of hair removal, shaving is the most cost-effective, efficient, and least painful.

 How to choose the best razor that’ll fit your needs?

-Picking the right brand is important
+Picking the right brand is essential.

 Since the blades dull faster, you’ll be spending more because of the faster turnover.